Louis Poinsot: Work

 Poinsot was the inventor of geometrical mechanics, which showed how a system of forces acting on a rigid body could be resolved into a single force and a couple.
-Previous work done on the motion of a rigid body had been purely analytical with no visualization of the motion, and the great value of the work, as Poinsot says, it enables us to represent to ourselves the motion of a rigid body as clearly that as a moving point (Encyclopædia Britannica, 1911).
+Previous work done on the motion of a rigid body had been purely analytical with no visualization of the motion, and the great value of the work, as Poinsot says, it enables us to represent to ourselves the motion of a rigid body as clearly that as a moving point.
 In particular, he devised what is now known as Poinsot's construction.
 This construction describes the motion of the angular velocity vector $\mathbf{\omega}$ of a rigid body with one point fixed (usually its center of mass).
 He proved that the endpoint of the vector $\mathbf{\omega}$ moves in a plane perpendicular to the angular momentum (in absolute space) of the rigid body.

 He discovered the four Kepler-Poinsot polyhedra in 1809.
 Two of these had already appeared in Kepler's work of 1619, although Poinsot was unaware of this.
 The other two are the great icosahedron and great dodecahedron, which some people call these two the Poinsot solids.
 In 1810 Cauchy proved, using Poinsot's definition of regular, that the enumeration of regular star polyhedra is complete.

 Poinsot worked on number theory studying Diophantine equations.
 However he is best known for his work in geometry and, together with Monge, regained geometry's leading role in mathematical research in France in the 19th century.
 Poinsot also contributed to the importance of geometry by creating a chair of advanced geometry at the Sorbonne in 1846.
 Poinsot created the chair for Chasles which he occupied until his death in 1880.